Announcing a new Meetup for "Ideas that shaped history" discussion group!

 949 N. Hill Ave.

-Come contribute your own opinion to the wealth of discussion.
-As there certainly will be people who strongly disagree with you, be prepared to defend your opinion respectfully and with well-thought-out arguments.
+Come and contribute your own opinion to the wealth of discussion.
+There certainly will be people who strongly disagree with you, so be prepared to defend your opinions respectfully and with well-thought-out arguments.

 To cover the cost of running this meet-up, a donation of $2 is respectfully requested.